aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 ============

 Contributions are welcome and appreciated!
-Every little bit helps, and credit will always be given.
+Every little bit helps, and a credit will always be given.

 .. _issues : https://github.com/nexB/scancode-toolkit/issues
 __ issues_